 So again, Jesus claimed equality with God, not only by claiming the title “Son of God” but also “Son of Man”, a reference to Daniel 7:9-14.
 And he was consequently sentenced to death for blasphemy.
 These titles signify his equality with God (Son of God) and his subordination to God (Son of Man).

 Jesus claimed to be the God of the Old Testament

 On another occasion when Jesus was speaking with the Jews, in response to what Jesus said about Abraham, they said, “Thou art not yet fifty years old, and hast thou seen Abraham?
 Jesus said unto them, Verily, verily, I say unto you, Before Abraham was, I am.
-Then took they up stones to cast at him: but Jesus hid himself, and went out of the temple” (Jn 8:57-59).
+Then they took up stones to cast at him; but Jesus hid himself and went out of the temple” (Jn 8:57-59).
 No wonder the Jews were so riled!
 Jesus was identifying himself with God who spoke to Moses from the burning bush.
-When God was telling Moses what he wanted him to do, Moses said to God, “Behold, when I come unto the children of Israel, and shall say unto them, The God of your fathers hath sent me unto you; and they shall say to me, What is his name? what shall I say unto them?
-And God said unto Moses, I AM THAT I AM: and he said, Thus shalt thou say unto the children of Israel, I AM hath sent me to unto you…..this is my name for ever, and this is my memorial unto all generations’” (Exodus 3:13-15).
+When God was telling Moses what he wanted him to do, Moses said to God, “Behold, when I come unto the children of Israel, and shall say unto them, The God of your fathers hath sent me unto you; and they shall say unto me, What is his name? what shall I say unto them?
+And God said unto Moses, I AM THAT I AM: and he said, Thus shalt thou say unto the children of Israel, I AM hath sent me unto you…..this is my name for ever” (Exodus 3:13-15).

 Jesus claimed attributes and titles of God